Agriculture in Algeria: Post agrarian revolution and contemporary efforts

-Disenchanted the Algeria's low production yield and large dependency on international imports for food, the government launched an agriculture revitalization program at the beginning of the 1980.
-The government recognized that the previous model introduced during the agrarian revolution was unsuccessful and harmful to the agriculture industry.
-Algeria's Ministry of Agriculture withdrew socialist control of the agriculture industry and reintroduced the private sector into the agriculture industry.
-New policy allowed private corporations to purchase farmable land and introduce independent techniques.
-This change marked a shift from a socialist program to a market place strategy.
+Disenchanted with Algeria's low production yield and large dependency on imports for food, the government launched an agriculture revitalization program at the beginning of the 1980s, recognizing that the model of the agrarian revolution had been unsuccessful and harmful to agriculture.
+Algeria's Ministry of Agriculture withdrew socialist control of agriculture and reintroduced the private sector to the agricultural industry.
+New policies allowed private corporations to purchase fertile land and introduce independent techniques in a shift from socialist administration to a market economy.

-From 1987 to 1999, the ministry of agriculture continued to lessen the state's control over the agriculture industry.
-The state maintained approximately one third control of cultivable land in Algeria, however it continued to allow the private sector to invest and take control over the industry.
-This is marked by the private sector's ability to purchase farming resources independently and hire workers of their own liking.
-In addition the government allowed private companies to develop their own contracts with farming networks.
-This resulted in an expansion of the industry and increase in quality production.
+From 1987 to 1999, the ministry of agriculture continued to lessen state control of agriculture.
+The state retained control of approximately one-third of cultivable land in Algeria, but continued to allow the private sector to invest and take over the industry.
+The private sector purchased farm resources independently and hired workers of their own choosing.
+In addition the government allowed private companies to contract with farming networks, resulting in an expansion of the industry and increased quality production.

-Further steps to develop the agriculture sector includes investments from the public sector increasing from 10% to 15%.
+Further steps to develop the agriculture sector include public sector investments increasing from 10% to 15%.
 The government also pledged in the 1990s to expand modern irrigation to 20 000 hectares of land.
-Reliance on rainwater was detrimental to the industry's success; Algeria's inconsistent crop yield and quality dissuaded countries to sign contracts with Algerian farmers.
+Reliance on rainwater was detrimental to the industry's success; Algeria's inconsistent yields and quality dissuaded countries from signing contracts with Algerian farmers. acted on its need to modernize its agriculture industry to compete with other countries.
 Modern irrigation systems allow the agriculture industry to develop stable relationships with foreign trade networks.
-Previously the Algerian government was unable to secure stable relationships with international partners because of their inability to produce consistent levels and qualities of product.
-But a change was occurring, and Algeria was showing the agriculture industry that it was just as deserving to have contracts as other countries.
-Algeria acted on its need to modernize its agriculture industry to compete with other countries.
+But a change was occurring, and Algeria showed the agriculture industry that it was just as deserving of contracts as other countries.

-Changes have had positive impacts on both Algeria's economy and Algeria's ability to provide food to its population.
-Prior to reform in the agricultural sector, Algeria's ministry of agriculture was unable to provide locally grown food for its population.
-Algeria imported 85% of its food from other countries, marking it as one of the largest food importers in the world.
-However, following the government's investment in agriculture, Algeria has substantially decreased its reliance on imported of food.
+These changes improved both Algeria's economy and its ability to provide food for its population, which, prior to agricultural reform, Algeria's ministry of agriculture had been unable to do.
+Algeria imported 85% of its food from other countries, making it as one of the largest food importers in the world.
+However, following the government's investment in agriculture, Algeria has substantially decreased its reliance on imported food.
 Algeria produces 100% of its domestic consumption of potatoes, tomatoes, and meat.
 Employment numbers in the agriculture sector have increased by 120% from 2000 to 2004.